 Medication Services: An addiction-certified physician will oversee the prescription and administration of appropriate medication, as well as the assessment of any side effects and results of that medication.

-Treatment Program: Clients will be encouraged to attend small educational groups that address addiction, coping skills, symptom management and learning about community resources.
+Treatment Program: Clients will be encouraged to attend educational groups that address addiction, coping skills, symptom management and learning about community resources.

 Discharge Planning: Following stabilization, our specialists will prepare the client for referral into another level of care or re-entry into the community and address any special needs related to community treatment, housing and human services.

 Continuing Treatment at Pyramid Healthcare in Dayton: We offer 3 levels of treatment for substance use disorders, mental health disorders and co-occurring disorders.
 Our partial hospitalization program (PHP), is designed to stabilize more severe substance use disorders.
 We also offer intensive outpatient treatment (IOP), as well as outpatient treatment to support those in long-term recovery.
 We offer psychiatric services, medication management, comprehensive case management to connect our clients to community resources and more to help our clients reach sustained recovery.

 In Ohio, we accept Medicaid, CareSource, Molina Healthcare of Ohio, Buckeye Community Health Plan, United Healthcare Community Plan of Ohio, Anthem Blue Cross and Blue Shield, Amerihealth Caritas, Humana Healthy Horizons in Ohio, most commercial insurance and self-pay.

 Our admissions team is available to help.
 Contact us or call (937) 637-1860.